You’re going to a backcountry ski hut! Yay! Untracked pow, great friends, cozy nights. Here’s a packing list to help you prepare for the adventure.

 - Backcountry Ski Boots The Backcountry Babes consensus for best make and model?
 Scarpa Gea RS boots.

-- Ski Poles -adjustable height, lock firmly into place, powder baskets, extra grip
+- Ski Poles -adjustable height, powder baskets, extra grip

-- Climbing skins trimmed to fit your skis G3 Skins.
-Gently Guided Grades 😉
+- Climbing skins trimmed to fit your skis G3 Skins, perfect for Gently Guided Grades 😉

 - Scraper and wax – to get sticky snow off your skis and skins while you tour on those warm days.